sgelb/litlanes/README.md

 ### Dependencies

 - C++11-compatible compiler
-- Cmake
+- CMake
 - OpenGL 3.3-compatible graphics card
 - Runs on Linux.
-Should run on Windows, but its untested
+Should run on Windows, but not tested

 ### Build and run instructions